Ohio State vs. Michigan State NCAA Football Odds, Plays and Insights | November 20, 2021

 Michigan State Stats and Trends

-- Michigan State's games this season have gone over the total in six out of 10 opportunities (60%).
+- Michigan State's games this season have eclipsed the over/under six times in 10 opportunities (60%).

 - The Spartans average 34.6 points per game, 14.4 more than the Buckeyes give up (20.2).

-- Michigan State is 6-2-1 against the spread and 8-1 overall in games when it records more than 20.2 points.
+- Michigan State is 6-2-1 against the spread and 8-1 overall in games when it puts up more than 20.2 points.

-- In games that Michigan State amasses over 368.9 yards, the team is 6-1-1 against the spread and 7-1 overall.
+- Michigan State is 6-1-1 against the spread and 7-1 overall when the team churns out over 368.9 yards.

-- The Spartans have 13 giveaways this season, while the Buckeyes have 17 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.